MetaphorData/connectors/metaphor/dbt/README.md

         pii: true
 ```

-To map `pii` to the corresponding tag type defined in Metaphor, add the following to the config file:
+To map `pii` to the `HAS_PII` governed tag defined in Metaphor, add the following to the config file:

 ```yaml
 meta_tags: